bouwe77/temba/README.md

 A metaphor for the declining of a gift, from the [Star Trek - The Next Generation episode "Darmok"](https://memory-alpha.fandom.com/wiki/Temba).

-In the fictional Tamarian language the word _"Temba"_ means something like _"gift"_.
+In the fictional Tamarian language the word _"Temba"_ means something like _"giving"_ or _"offering"_.
+So I am offering you this versatile library to help you build APIs with ease.

 ## Getting Started